CreativePenguin/newbie-ed-2018/activities/WinterBreakActivities.md

 ### Spinning Claw Of Doom

 Note: This is basically an arm, except with a spinning claw on top of it.
-Think Dr. Doom from spiderman, except with joints.
+Think General Greivous from Star Wars.

 Create a subsystem called the spinning claw of doom.
 The claw has 2 motors, and one for the elbow, and one that rotates the giant claw (ports 1 & 2).